-1.2.1 BSAI Sablefish Pots
+1.2.1 BSAI Halibut in Sablefish Pots

-In June 2017, the Council received a public comment letter describing a worsening situation of whale depredation of BSAI longline gear.
-This prompted the Council to request a discussion paper illustrating the Council's action and coordination with IPHC if the intent of an action is to allow (1) retention of incidentally caught halibut in pot gear in the sablefish IFQ fishery, or (2) a directed BSAI halibut IFQ pot fishery.
+In June 2017, the Council received a public comment letter describing a worsening situation of whale depredation of BSAI longline gear.3 This prompted the Council to request a discussion paper illustrating the Council's action and coordination with IPHC if the intent of an action is to allow (1) retention of incidentally caught halibut in pot gear in the sablefish IFQ fishery, or (2) a directed BSAI halibut IFQ pot fishery.
 When staff produced this discussion paper in October 2017, it described the management authority, how a future amendment might occur, and some of the nuanced regulatory language that makes it difficult to open access for the "targeting" of halibut versus the "incidental" catch of halibut IFQ (NPFMC 2017a).
-At this meeting, the Council adopted a purpose and need statement, a set of alternatives, and requested this initial review analysis.
+At the October 2017 meeting, the Council adopted a purpose and need statement that would have allowed halibut retention incidental to the sablefish pot fishery, by linking the ability to retain halibut in pots to the requirement to possess both halibut as well as sablefish IFQ.
+The Council also developed a set of alternatives and requested an initial review analysis (see Section 1.2.3).